waffleio/waffle.io-takeout/INSTALL.md

 ## Migrating from 1.x (self-install) to 2.x (Replicated install)

-If you installed Waffle Takeout by downloading a set of docker images and then manually running an installation script to configure Waffle Takeout, you'll need to migrate to our new installation method.
+Starting with Waffle Takeout 2.x, installation changed to use [Replicated](https://replicated.com) instead of the custom installation bash script.
+If you installed Waffle Takeout by downloading a zip file and manually running an installation script, you'll need to migrate to the Replicated installation method.
+You can do that by following the [installation instructions](https://github.com/waffleio/waffle.io-takeout/blob/master/INSTALL.md#installation) above.

-Upgrading to the 2.x release only requires configuring the new installation with your existing database encryption keys.
-Follow the normal installation steps above, and then check the optional "Migrate" checkbox.
-Provide the "Encryption Key" and "Signing Key" from your existing installation.
-These are found in your `/etc/waffle/environment.list` file on your host machine.
+__NOTE: Upgrading from Waffle Takeout 1.x to Waffle Takeout 2.x requires an additional configuration step before starting Takeout.
+This is documented in [step 7](https://github.com/waffleio/waffle.io-takeout/blob/master/INSTALL.md#7-migrating-your-old-database) above.__